Tips On Living To 100 From Centenarians Around The World

 Smoke ‘Em If You Got ‘Em

-At age 112, America’s oldest veteran smokes “sometimes 12 cigars a day...the healthy way [without inhaling],” and drinks four cups of coffee -- or sometimes replaces it with whiskey -- in the morning.
+At age 112, America’s oldest veteran still smoked “sometimes 12 cigars a day… the healthy way [without inhaling],” and drinks four cups of coffee — or sometimes replaces it with whiskey — in the morning.

 “I still walk, still talk, still drive,” he told the filmmakers.
 The supercentenarian passed a vision test and got his driver’s license renewed at age 109.
 "Man will kill you, but God is the one keep you alive,” he says.
 Cash has done right by him too.
 “I don’t fool with a credit card.
 Never.”

-Unfortunately, Overton became the victim of identity theft, with someone taking a "considerable amount" of funds from his personal bank account in June, 2018.
-This is why it's so important for the eldery to have trusted family and friends helping to manage their affairs -- like Overton's cousin who alerted the authorities to help recover the money and start an investigation to find the perpetrator.
+Overton, who passed in December, 2018, unfortunately was the victim of identity theft six months before his death, with someone taking a "considerable amount" of funds from his personal bank.
+This is why it's so important for the eldery to have trusted family and friends helping to manage their affairs — like Overton's cousin who alerted the authorities to help recover the money and start an investigation to find the perpetrator.

 The Air Up There

 Bolivian Carmelo Flores Laura lived in a dirt-floor hut near Lake Titicaca at 13,100 feet.
 He may have been as old as 123 when he died in 2014, though his real age hasn’t been verified.
 “I walk a lot, that’s all,” he explained in his native language, Aymara (he didn’t speak any Spanish).
 A study showed that living at high altitudes reduces heart disease risk.

 That’s Just Bananas

 Spaniard Salustiano “Shorty” Sanchez lived to be 112.
 Bananas and daily Anacin tablets were his secrets to a long life.